StevenCyb/terraform-provider-gopackager/docs/data-sources/compile.md

 - `goarch` (String) GOARCH for the compiled binary
 - `goos` (String) GOOS for the compiled binary
 - `source` (String) Path to the main file

+### Optional

+- `zip` (Boolean) Zip the compiled binary and additional resources
+- `zip_resources` (Map of String) Additional resources to include in the zip file.
+The binary is automatically included an copied to the root of the zip file.

 ### Read-Only